yugabyte/yugabyte-db/docs/content/preview/drivers-orms/java/yugabyte-jdbc.md

 </ul>

-[YugabyteDB JDBC driver](https://github.com/yugabyte/pgjdbc) is a distributed JDBC driver for [YSQL](/preview/api/ysql/) built on the [PostgreSQL JDBC driver](https://github.com/pgjdbc/pgjdbc).
-Although the upstream PostgreSQL JDBC driver works with YugabyteDB, the Yugabyte driver enhances YugabyteDB by eliminating the need for external load balancers.
-This page provides details for getting started with `YugabyteDB JDBC Driver` for connecting to YugabyteDB YSQL API.
+[YugabyteDB JDBC Smart Driver](https://github.com/yugabyte/pgjdbc) is a distributed JDBC driver for [YSQL](../../../api/ysql/) built on the [PostgreSQL JDBC driver](https://github.com/pgjdbc/pgjdbc), with additional [connection load balancing](../../smart-drivers/) features.

+For Java applications, the JDBC driver provides database connectivity through the standard JDBC application program interface (APIs) available on the Java platform.

+## CRUD operations

+Learn how to establish a connection to a YugabyteDB database and begin basic CRUD operations using the steps in [Build an application](../../../develop/build-apps/java/ysql-yb-jdbc/).

+The following sections break down the example to demonstrate how to perform common tasks required for Java application development using the YugabyteDB JDBC smart driver.

-## Step 1: Set up the client dependencies
+### Step 1: Set up the client dependencies

-### Maven dependency
+#### Maven dependency

 If you are using [Maven](https://maven.apache.org/guides/development/guide-building-maven.html), add the following to your `pom.xml` of your project.